Share capital plus retained earnings

 To learn more, launch our financial modeling courses now!

-This has been a guide to stakeholders equity (shareholders equity), its various ways to calculate it, and why the metric matters in corporate finance.
+This has been a guide to stakeholders equity (shareholders equity), various ways to calculate it, and why the metric matters in corporate finance.
 To continue learning and developing your career, we highly recommend these additional resources:

 Learn accounting fundamentals and how to read financial statements with CFI's free online accounting classes.
 These courses will give the confidence you need to perform world-class financial analyst work.
 Start now!